How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each white-to-off-white, round, film-coated tablet, engraved "N" over "10" on one side, contains 10 mg of domperidone.
-Nonmedicinal ingredients: colloidal silicon dioxide, hypromellose, lactose monohydrate, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polysorbate, povidone, pregelatinized starch, and starch (corn).
+Each white, round, film-coated tablet, engraved "rph D51" on one side and plain on the other, contains 10 mg of domperidone.
+Nonmedicinal ingredients: cornstarch, croscarmellose sodium, hydroxypropyl methylcellulose, lactose, magnesium stearate, microcrystalline cellulose, polydextrose, polyethylene glycol, povidone, sodium docusate 85%-sodium benzoate 15%, titanium dioxide, and triacetin.

 How should I use this medication?